zer0cache/matic-docs/docs/pos/heimdall/modules/Auth.md

 ---
 id: auth
 title: Auth
-description: "Module for specifying base transaction and account types."
+description: Module for specifying base transaction and account types
 keywords:
   - docs
   - matic
+  - auth module
+  - transaction
+  - account types
 image: https://matic.network/banners/matic-network-16x9.png
 ---
-## Overview
+# Auth Module

-This document specifies the `auth` module of Heimdall.
+This document describes the `auth` module of Heimdall.

 The `auth` module is responsible for specifying the base transaction and account types for an application.
 It contains the ante handler, where all basic transaction validity checks (signatures, nonces, auxiliary fields) are performed, and exposes the account keeper, which allows other modules to read, write, and modify accounts.